-- 4.42 A review consists of consideration of whether: - (a) the work has been performed in accordance with Professional Standards and applicable legal and regulatory requirements; - (b) significant matters have been raised for further consideration; - (c) appropriate consultations have taken place and the resulting conclusions have been documented and implemented; - (d) there is a need to revise the nature, timing and extent of work performed; - (e) the work performed supports the conclusions reached and is appropriately documented; - (f) the evidence obtained is sufficient and appropriate to support the report; and - (g) the objectives of the Engagement procedures have been achieved.
+- 10.5 A review consists of consideration of whether: - (a) the work has been performed in accordance with Professional Standards and applicable legal and regulatory requirements; - (b) significant matters have been raised for further consideration; - (c) appropriate consultations have taken place and the resulting conclusions have been documented and implemented; - (d) there is a need to revise the nature, timing and extent of work performed; - (e) the work performed supports the conclusions reached and is appropriately documented; - (f) the evidence obtained is sufficient and appropriate to support the report; and - (g) the objectives of the Engagement procedures have been achieved. - 10.6 A Firm's review responsibility policies and procedures shall be determined on the basis that the work of less experienced team members is reviewed by more experienced Engagement Team members.